 - Gochugaru - Also known as Korean red pepper flakes.
 Make sure to get the coarse gochugaru.
 The fine version is too fine for kimchi.
 Also, some Korean markets offer different varieties of gochugaru that differ in spice level.
 You can choose the one that you prefer.

-- Apple or Korean pear - Either of the fruit is good for making kimchi.
+- Apple or Korean pear - Either fruit is good fine.
 They serve as a natural sweetener and provide some extra liquid for the marinade.
 If using apple, we recommend juicy apples, like Fuji.

 How to pick the best napa cabbage and Korean radish

 The cold season, mid fall and winter, is when napa cabbage and radishes start to come into season.
-Hence, why homemade baechu kimchi (napa cabbage kimchi) is often made during fall.
+Hence, why homemade napa cabbage kimchi is often made during fall.

-When picking napa cabbage, look for ones that feels heavy for its size and has a fresh looking core on the bottom.
+When picking napa cabbage, look for ones that feel heavy for their size and have a fresh looking core on the bottom.
 The weight indicates how full the cabbage is, which usually also means it's got good water content and probably sweeter.
 Also, if you can find ones with yellow leaves instead of dark green leaves, it means the napa cabbage is younger and more tender.
 Green leaves are fine too.
-The leaves may just be a little chewier and nothing is wrong with that!
+The leaves may just be a little heartier and nothing is wrong with that!

 As for Korean radishes, and radishes in general, look for ones that feel heavy.
 Just like the napa cabbage, heavy radishes mean they have good water content and not dried out.
 This is especially noticeable with daikon radish.
-Light weight ones are usually quite fiber-y on the inside.
+Light weight ones are usually quite fiber-y.
 Lastly, look for Korean radishes that have more green than white.
 That usually means the radish is sweeter.

 How to make authentic kimchi